Skip to main content

 • Reduce production costs by eliminating infrastructure management and maintenance errors.

-• DevOps also enhances software stability because while changes are regularly pushed to production, they are minimal and have a lower risk of causing the interruption.
+• DevOps also enhances software stability because changes are regularly pushed to production but are minimal and less likely to cause interruption.

 Useful link: ITOps vs DevOps vs NoOps Comparison